Pre-Professional Occupational Therapy Scholars

 - Assurance of acceptance to the Doctor of Occupational Therapy program, provided certain criteria for admission and progression into the OTD program after a minimum of two years undergraduate study is met, including a successful completion of a progression interview (same benefit as Early Assurance)

-- Access to a dedicated pre-health advisor in the Office of Pre-Professional Advising for individual advising meetings.
+- Access to a dedicated pre-health advisor in the Center for Advising Resources and Support for individual advising meetings.

 - Networking event(s) each semester with admissions representatives and/or alumni from Creighton School of Pharmacy and Health Professions.